 5. Associates a quantity with written numerals up to 5 and begins to write numbers.

-~Your child will understand that written numbers represent quantities of objects, and uses information symbols, such as a tally, to represent numerals.
-With adult support, will write some numerals up to 10.
+Your child will understand that written numbers represent quantities of objects, and information symbols, such as a tally, represent numerals.
+May begin to write numbers up to 10 with adult support.